phac-nml/mikrokondo/docs/usage/configuration.md

         // If you wish to make use of IDField and IDTool you will need to set both values, IDField = null // null|Json path to relevant file results if null the mash or kraken2 results will be used IDTool = null // null|tool name used to create file result if null mash or kraken2 will be written

-    }
+        // If PrimaryTypeID is set PrimaryTypeIDMethod must be as well
+        PrimaryTypeID: null|Json Path, Optional primary type to have displayed e.g. serotype
+        PrimaryTypeIDMethod: null|Json Path, Method used for Primary type e.g. ECTyper
+        // If AuxillaryyTypeID is set AuxillaryTypeIDMethod must be as well
+        AuxillaryTypeID: null|Json Path, Secondary type information e.g. Clonal Complex
+        AuxillaryTypeIDMethod: null|Json path, method used for secondary type information e.g. 7 Gene }
     // DO NOT REMOVE THE FALLTRHOUGH FIELD AS IT IS NEEDED TO CAPTURE OTHER ORGANISMS fallthrough // The fallthrough field exist as a default value to capture organisms where no quality control data has been specified